stepcellwolf/unicis-tech/pages/resume.md

 #### Oct 2014

 NATO ARW, Strengthening Cyber Defense for Critical Infrastructure, Kiev, Ukraine.
 Presented topic: _Standards for Information Security are inappropriate fashion to assess the risk in private companies and elsewhere_.

+#### Dec 2014

+DCAF Young Faces Network 2014. _Young Faces Network Cybersecurity Winter School for the Western Balkans_.
+Petnica, Serbia, 1 to 5 December 2014.
+Delivering lectures on two topics: **How the Internet works and Introduction to cybersecurity threats and risks**.

 ### Participant